eng4beer/appliances/README.md

 ## What works

-At the moment, Ansible Tower.
+At the moment, Ansible Tower and Red Hat Satellite.

 However there is still a ton of work that needs to be done to produce something polished.